-In this article we would like to explain why using Google Fonts via Google CDN is problematic, how you can tell if your website uses Google Fonts and of course how you can embed Google Fonts locally.
+In this article we would like to explain why the use of Google Fonts via the Google CDN is problematic, how you can recognize if your website uses Google Fonts and of course how you can integrate Google Fonts locally.

 If you want to go directly to a solution, have a look at the plugin "Divi DSGVO & Google Fonts" an.